olivier-leduc/temp_alert/README.md

 * Various options for temperature and humidity:
   * One or two DS18B20 sensors for high range temperature measurements(eg. freezer).
   * DHT22, the cheaper less accurate alternative. humidity sensor built-in.
-  * bme280, precise temp and humidity sensor.
+  * bme280 or si7021, precise temp and humidity sensor.
 * Plant monitor for soil wetness monitoring.
 * One Nova PM sensor SDS011 for air quality